-Two gearshift switches are used in the ESP (manual shift) mode.
-These switches are used to select the next higher or lower gear in the transmission.
+Two gearshift switches are used to select the next higher or lower gear in the transmission.
 To operate, press the upshift switch (1) to engage the next higher gear or press the downshift switch (2) to engage the next lower gear.
-See Shifting Gears, page 73.
+See Shifting Gears, page 79.